Paul Douglas Lilly

-Paul Douglas Lilly is an American judge who has been the presiding judge for the Brown County Court in Texas since January 1, 2019.
-Lilly has over thirty-two years of experience in the public service industry and over twenty years as an Officer, Chief of Police & Chief Executive/Director.
+Paul Douglas Lilly is an American judge who served as the 55th presiding judge for the State of Texas, County of Brown.
+He served from January 1, 2019 to January 1, 2023.
+Lilly has over 35 years of experience in the public safety profession with more than 20 years as a Reform Police Chief.
+In this capacity Lilly aided troubled police agencies with their restructuring and revision efforts.
+Lilly also served for 8 years as a professor of criminal justice and government at Howard Payne University.
+He now serves as a professor in the doctoral leadership program at Carolina University.

 Early life and education

 Paul Lilly was born in Fort Worth, Texas He attended college at the Texas Law Enforcement Leadership and Command College at Texas Wesleyan University, and worked night shifts as a patrol officer.
 He graduated in 1999.
 Prior to that, he received his BS in Political Science and Law from Texas Wesleyan in 1994.

-Lilly completed his Master of Science in Criminal Justice (M.S.C.J.) and majored in Criminal Justice and Political Science from Texas State University in 2002.
-He pursued his doctorate from the University of Arizona GC and became a Doctor of Psychology (Psy.D) in Psychology, Criminology, and Justice Studies in 2014.
+In 2002 Lilly completed his Master of Science in Criminal Justice (M.S.C.J.) from Texas State University.
+He went on to pursue a doctorate from the University of Arizona GC and in 2014 graduated with a Doctor of Psychology and Criminology.

 Career

 The United States Department of Justice recruited Lilly as a part of the International Criminal Investigative Training Assistance Program (ICITAP) to travel to war-torn Bosnia-Herzegovina to assist with the investigation as well as give lectures on modern democratic policing.

 In 2008, Lilly joined a team of Police Chiefs belonging to the Law Enforcement Management Institute of Texas who traveled to Italy and presented western technologies and ideologies to the Italian law enforcement community.

-Lilly was selected by the United States Department of Justice to be commissioned as a Special Deputy United States Marshal.
-It was a supervisor position, and his job included assisting in the safety and security of the January 2009 U.S. Presidential Inauguration in Washington, D.C.
+In 2009 Lilly was selected by the United States Department of Justice to be commissioned as a Special Deputy United States Marshal where he was assigned to assist with the safety and security of the January 2009 U.S. Presidential Inauguration in Washington, D.C.

-Later in 2009, Lilly retired from full-time law enforcement service.
-He completed his doctorate and pursued teaching at a senior university.
-From 2011 until 2019, Lilly served as a full-time Associate Professor of Criminal Justice at Howard Payne University as well as the Chief of Police and Director of Public Safety for the University.
+Later in 2009, Lilly retired from full-time law enforcement service, accepting a position as an Associate Professor of Criminal Justice at Howard Payne University.
+While a professor at HPU Lilly served simultaneously as the universoty's first Chief of Police and Director of Public Safety.